 - Unsecured debts (i.e. credit card debts, medical debts, personal loans, judgments, student loans, old utility bills, etc.)

 Some debts are not dischargeable in a bankruptcy case.
-Most tax debts, restitution, government debts, alimony, and child support payments must be paid in full through a Chapter 13 plan.
-Student loans are not dischargeable, but they are not paid in full through most Chapter 13 plans.
-Therefore, you will continue to owe your student loans after your bankruptcy is completed.
+For example, you must pay in full most tax debts, restitution, government debts, alimony, and child support payments through a Chapter 13 plan.
+Note that while student loans are not dischargeable, you also don’t need to pay them in full through most Chapter 13 plans.
+That means you will continue to owe your student loans after completing your bankruptcy case.

 Many debtors can reduce their car loan payments through their Chapter 13 plan, if they meet the legal qualifications.
-They may also get rid of second mortgages if their home is worth less than they owe on their first mortgage.
+They may also erase second mortgages if their home is worth less than they owe on their first mortgage.

 It can be difficult to calculate a Chapter 13 payment in Michigan.
 You can use the Ascend free Chapter 13 calculator to estimate your Chapter 13 payment.
 You may also explore more about Chapter 13 cases in our blog.